kriswep/universal-react/packages/native-app/README.md

 ## SetUp

-Universal components can not be installed via package.json in `CRNA`. :( So copy manually for now:
+Universal components are copied to nativa-apps, so it picks up `.android` and `.ios` files.
-`cp -r ../universal-components/dist ./universal-components`, thats done via prestart task Make sure, to add needed deps from universal.components to native-app's `package.json` as well
+Thats done via prestart task.
+Make sure, to add needed deps from universal.components to native-app's `package.json` as well.

+Importing Universal components via package.json would not allow us, to use specific native components.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).